pancakeswap/pancake-info-api/documentation.md

-# Endpoints
+# Documentation

 All PancakeSwap pairs consist of two different tokens.
 BNB is not a native currency in PancakeSwap, and is represented only by WBNB in the pairs.

 The canonical WBNB address used by the PancakeSwap interface is `0xbb4CdB9CBd36B01bD1cBaEBF2De08d9173bc095c`.

-Results are edge-cached for 5 minutes (or 300 seconds).
+Results are cached for 5 minutes (or 300 seconds).

 ## [`/summary`](https://api.pancakeswap.info/api/summary)